junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean forces his eyes to not look back, wills his legs to not stop on the horrifying sounds, and jumps through the portal.

-He wakes up, and he kills the djinns trapping him.
+He wakes up, and he kills the djinns that traps him.

 Corner of his eyes still wet.
 He breathes out long and unsteady.
 Dropping the silver blade on the floor.